 5. Administrative & Show Costs

-Breeding isn’t just cats it’s paperwork.
+Breeding isn’t just cats it’s paperwork.- TICA registration fees

 - Kitten registration